-A homeowner accepted your application - awesome - now what?
-A conversation between you and the homeowner is started automatically.
+When a homeowner has accepted your application a conversation between you and the homeowner is started automatically.
 Here are a few tips and pointers on what you should bring up in your conversation with the homeowner, and what to avoid.

 1. For how long are you looking to rent?